 - 54.4% of families have an annual income of less than $15,000

 - 86.1% of the population is African-American and 13.6% is White

-In 2001, Time Magazine called Lake Providence “The Poorest Place In America”, reporting:
+Time Magazine once named Lake Providence “The Poorest Place In America”, reporting:

 “The town has no public parks or swimming pools, no movie theaters, no shopping malls, not even a McDonald’s or a Wal-Mart….
 Restless teenagers mill around narrow streets lined with burned-out houses and dilapidated trailer parks… If there is a poorer place in America, the Census Bureau cannot find it.”